fomightez/sequencework/Extract_Details_or_Annotation/README.md

 * summarize_all_nts_even_ambiguous_present_in_FASTA.py
 > fasta multi-sequence to breakdown of all letters present in sequence

+Takes a sequence file (FASTA-format) and summarizes the nts in the  sequence(s).
+Assumes multi-FASTA, but single sequence entry is fine, too.
+When running on the command line, it will print out a summary table of counts of nucleotides and other character in each sequence and totals.
+When #calling the main function it will, by default, return a dataframe with this information.

+Only valid for DNA sequences; script has no step checking for data type, and so you are responsible for verifying appropriate input.

-I found when dealing with sequenced *S. cerevisiae genomes from Peter et al 2018 that a lot of them had ambiguous/gap-representing residues beyond the usual A,T,G,C, or N and I counted them, for example see the 11 code cell [here](https://github.com/fomightez/cl_sq_demo-binder/blob/master/notebooks/GSD/GSD%20Assessing_ambiguous_nts_in_1011_collection_genomesALL.ipynb) for a lot of other letters in there and count.
+Impetus was from that I found when dealing with sequenced *S. cerevisiae genomes from Peter et al 2018 that a lot of them had ambiguous/gap-representing residues beyond the usual A,T,G,C, or N and I counted them, for example see the 11 code cell [here](https://github.com/fomightez/cl_sq_demo-binder/blob/master/notebooks/GSD/GSD%20Assessing_ambiguous_nts_in_1011_collection_genomesALL.ipynb) for a lot of other letters in there and count.
+This script packages up the code I used there to be useful on command line or in Python.

 Use alone or in conjuction with `replace_unusual_nts_within_FASTA.py`.